It’s time to break the myths.

 *To ask for more information about the Pennsylvania law regarding casino nights please visit the PA State Website.

-*This blog is not considered legal advise.
+*This blog is not considered legal advice.
 Before you plan your fundraiser, you should research Pennsylvania law regarding casino nights with your attorney.